Minimum-Time Stochastic Optimal Control Problems Under Mean Constraints and Application to Portfolio Investment: Conclusion

+In this study, we investigate a novel stochastic optimal control structure that unified time-optimal control problems and classical stochastic optimal control problems within a single framework.
 In this structure, the terminal time $\tau^u$ is a varying deterministic functional of control $u(\cdot)$, and $Y^u(\cdot)$ describes the performance or characteristics of an observable target.
 This allow us to simultaneously balance minimizing the varying terminal time $\tau^u$ and the cost functional $J(u(\cdot))$.

 This paper presents a detailed framework for unified stochastic optimal control and rigorously establishes the corresponding stochastic maximum principle.
 Subsequently, we delve into the time-optimal control problem within this novel framework.
-Future work should aim to establish sufficient optimality conditions to complement the necessary conditions provided by the maximum principle.
+Future work should aim to establish general sufficient conditions for optimality to complement the necessary conditions provided by the maximum principle.
 Additionally, developing computationally efficient numerical methods is crucial for solving the complex coupled forward-backward stochastic differential equations that arise from this framework.
 Further research could also explore extending the dynamic programming principle to this unified control setting and investigating its applications in areas such as mathematical finance and engineering systems.